Endgegner/RimWorld-Mod-Grenades-Expanded/README.md

 <b>Version 1.2:</b> Added No Camera Shake on Explosions<br>

 <h1>Boom!</h1>
-This mod expands your arsenal on grenades for each tech stadium:<br>
+This mod expands your arsenal on grenades for each tech stadium:<br><br>

 - Holy Hand Grenade (Medieval Runthroughs, Exotic Traders, use this at night)<br>
 - Inferno Grenade (Medieval, Smithing)<br>